marcduiker/azure-functions-university/lessons/table.md

 ## 7 More info

 For more info about the Table Trigger and binding have a look at the official [Azure Functions Table Storage Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-table) documentation.
-For details on Azure Table Storage look at this [Table Storage Overview](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview).
+For details on Azure Table Storage look at this [Table Storage Overview](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) and this [Table Storage Design Guide](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-design-guide).

 ---
 [◀ Previous lesson](deployment.md) | [🔼 Index](_index.md) | [Next lesson ▶](cosmosdb.md)